stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 The directory '/home/user/CAV2022-AeC' (i.e., $HOME/CAV2022-AeC) in the virtual
 machine contains the STLmc tool and experiments.
 To start the STLmc tool, run 'stlmc' in the subdirectory 'src', using the command line.
 You can find the model file 'therm.model', explained in Sec.
-3 of our paper, under the subdirectory 'benchmarks/paper/thm-ode'.
+3 of our paper, in the subdirectory 'benchmarks/paper/thm-ode'.